FlagBrew/Pickr/README.md

-# Pickr3DS
+# Pickr

-After viewing one of the latest DONG's by Vsauce guys, I decided to port [Sean M. Tracey](https://twitter.com/seanmtracey) [**Pickr**](https://smt.codes/stuff/pickr/) game to the 3DS.
+After viewing one of the latest DONG's by Vsauce guys, I decided to port [Sean M. Tracey](https://twitter.com/seanmtracey) [**Pickr**](https://smt.codes/stuff/pickr/) game to the 3DS, and later to Switch.

 This completely is a **just for fun** project; I actually decided to challenge myself to complete it within a couple hours maximum.

+## Todo

+* Lots of stuff.
+Maybe savedata?
+Global leaderboard?
+* Rewrite the 3DS version code 'cause it's a big mess.

 ## Screenshots